 Students (and parents of dependent students) are required to create and maintain a Federal Student Aid ID (FSA ID).
+This FSA ID is required to complete and submit a FAFSA and also gives the student access to Federal Student Aid's online systems. fsaid.ed.gov

-- This FSA ID is required to complete and submit a FAFSA and also gives the student access to Federal Student Aid's online systems. fsaid.ed.gov - 2.
-Complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.gov Students must submit a new FAFSA for each academic year.
+2. Complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.gov Students must submit a new FAFSA for each academic year.
 The FAFSA is available Oct.
-1 of any given year to determine aid eligibility for the next academic year.
-For example, 2017/2018 FAFSA covers the 2017 fall, 2018 spring, and 2018 summer semesters, and was made available Oct.
-1, 2016.
-As some financial aid funds are administered on a first-come, first-served basis, it is recommended to complete your FAFSA as early as possible.
+1 of any given year to determine aid eligibility for the next academic year, that begins with the fall semester and also includes the following spring and summer semesters.
+As some financial aid funds are administered on a first-come, firstserved basis, it is recommended to complete your FAFSA as early as possible.
 Information needed in order to complete the FAFSA include the appropriate year's income tax forms, W-2s, social security numbers, bank statements, records of investments and untaxed income.
 It is further recommended to transfer federal tax return information directly into the FAFSA using the IRS Data Retrieval Tool.
 Students are encouraged to keep a copy of their completed FAFSA.